soluhealth/emmtyper/README.md

 ## Usage

-emmtyper has 2 workflows: directly BLASTing the contigs against the DB, or using isPcr to generate an _in silico_ PCR product that is then BLASTed against the DB.
-The BLAST results go through emmtyper's business logic to distinguish between `emm` and `emm-like` alleles and derive the isoolate M-type.
+`emmtyper` has two workflows: directly BLASTing the contigs against the DB, or using `isPcr` to generate an _in silico_ PCR product that is then BLASTed against the DB.
+The BLAST results go through `emmtyper`'s business logic to distinguish between `emm` and `emm-like` alleles and derive the isoolate M-type.

 The basic usage of emmtyper is in the form of: